zooko/smalloc/README.md

 be the slot number of this item.
 Now this item is the new head of the free list.

 What about for slabs numbered 3 through 17?
-There is no associated free list space to hold the next-pointers.
+There is no separate free list space to hold their next-pointers.
 The answer is we store the next-pointers in the same space where the data goes when the slot is in use!
 Each data slot is either currently freed, meaning we can use its space to hold the next-pointer, or currently allocated, meaning it